Updated November 21, 2017

 Amazon EC2 and Compute Engine store images in different ways.
 On AWS, you store images in either Amazon Simple Storage Service (S3) or Amazon Elastic Block Store (EBS).
 If you create an instance based on an image that is stored in Amazon S3, you will experience higher latency during the creation process than you would with Amazon EBS.

-On Cloud Platform, images are stored within Compute Engine.
+On Google Cloud, images are stored within Compute Engine.

 To view available images or to create or import images, you can visit the